What is DPU?

-This is a new rule for 2020.
-While it is often stated as simply being a change of name from the previous DAT (Delivered At Terminal) it is in fact just that little bit more.
+While it is often considered as simply being a change of name from the previous DAT (Delivered At Terminal), it is in fact, just that little bit more.

-Delivered at Place Unloaded Buyer & Seller Obligations – Rule by Rule
+Delivered at Place Unloaded buyer and seller obligations – rule by rule

 Next Incoterms Rule – Delivery Duty Paid